reTHINK-project/dev-hyperty-toolkit/README.md

 * **Protocol on-the-fly** is used by Hyperties to support seamless interoperability without federation or standardisation of network protocols;
 * Hyperties are **Trustful**.
 Hyperties are decoupled from the User Identity, which can be securely asserted by existing IDPs (Identity Provider), when communicating with other Hyperties.

+In case you want want to know more details about reTHINK, have a look [here](docs/tutorials/readme.md)

 ### Quick Guide

 To start the development of an Hyperty (make sure you have npm globaly available in your environment), perform the following steps: